chriskyriazo/Data-Science-blog-post-project/Data Science Blogpost project/README.md

 As for the next two i worked on the Listings Dataset folder using the listings.csv

 > ## Files in repository
+* Data Science Blogspot project file which contains the Calendar Dataset file and the listings Dataset file with a README.md for each.
+> * Calendar Dataset file contains a Calendar

 > ## Summary of the results ##